-Malfunction indicator lamp lights up/flashes orange - The OBD has detected a malfunction in the vehicle electronics.
+Malfunction indicator lamp lights up/flashes orange - The OBD has detected an error in the vehicle elec-

 Malfunction indicator lamp flashes orange rapidly - Launch control is activated.

 Fuel level warning lamp lights up orange - The fuel level has reached the reserve mark.